daisvke/winkey/keylogger/README.md

 # Winkey Keylogger
 A Windows keylogger in C++ using WinAPI, with Unicode support, active window tracking, etc.

-## Functionality
-- When the maximum key repetition count is reached, we stop printing it.

 ---

 ## TODO